 Name Description Source of Proposal NRE Tree Canopy Preservation Amend ZDO to add building limitations to protect tree canopies within a proposed development with over a specified percentage of tree canopy or number of trees/acre Amend ZDO to require that on land with any acres with a specified percentage of tree canopy or number of trees/acre, any development must be submitted as a planned unit development with at least 20% of the treed land preserved in open space tracts.
 Jennings Lodge CPO ZDO sections t and clarity as protections for broad public o curtailed.
-NRF Improve Natural Resource Area Protections Amend ZDO to better balance property rights with the need for strong natural resource area protection: Require an alternatives analysis that leverages alternative design techniques to comply with applicable standards of the natural resource overlay district(s) without sacrificing development potential Apply this analysis to development that proposes to encroach on buffers intended to protect resources in the natural resource overlay districts (FMC, HCA, WQRA, WRG, etc.) or regulated by ZDO Section 1002, Protection of Natural Features North Clackamas Urban Watersheds Council The ZDO section consistency and new regulator necessitate bro be curtailed.
-Jennings Lodge CPO rom 2017-18, when no staff was available.
+NRF Improve Natural Resource Area Protections Amend ZDO to better balance property rights with the need for strong natural resource area protection: Require an alternatives analysis that leverages alternative design techniques to comply with applicable standards of the natural resource overlay district(s) without sacrificing development potential Apply this analysis to development that proposes to encroach on buffers intended to protect resources in the natural resource overlay districts (FMC, HCA, WQRA, WRG, etc.) or regulated by ZDO Section 1002, Protection of Natural Features Amend 1002.04(A) to require development plans to incorporate a specific number of North Clackamas Urban Watersheds Council Jennings Lodge CPO The ZDO section consistency and new regulator necessitate bro be curtailed. techniques from 1002.04(A), 1-10.
+Amend ZDO to require tree preservation as provided in 1007.04 with roads planned around groves of trees to preserve them.